With lightning fast shifts, the Fiat 500 Abarth automatic is not your typical slushbox automatic

 The highly anticipated 2013 Fiat 500T will be making its debut today during the Concorso Italiano automobile show held in Monterey, California.
 Called the Fiat 500 Turbo, the new car is based on the Fiat 500 Sport but uses a turbocharged version of the Sport's 1.4L MultiAir engine and a beefed up driveline, first seen on the Fiat 500 Abarth.

 The twin intercooled 1.4-liter MultiAir® Turbo engine puts out 135 horsepower and 150 lb.-ft. of torque, up from the 101 horsepower and 98 lb.-ft of torque the regular 500’s naturally aspirated 1.4-liter MultiAir engine produced.
 This 34 percent gain of power and 53 percent gain in torque go through an upgraded driveline utilizing the heavy duty C510 5 speed transmission and features equal length driveshafts.
 To eliminate torque steer, the driveshaft's diameter were increased 23 percent (28.1 mm vs. 22.8 mm) compared with Fiat 500 half shafts.
-An interesting fact is Fiat was the first car company to use equal length driveshafts for transverse engined, front wheel drive applications (1978 Fiat Ritmo).
+An interesting fact is the 1972 Lancia Beta pioneered the use equal length driveshafts in a transverse engined, front wheel drive application and it was latter adapted for use on the 1978 Fiat Ritmo / Strada.

 To cope with the substantial increase in power, larger constant velocity (CV) joints are also used and offer 53 percent greater torsional strength than the standard Fiat 500's (2600 N•m vs. 1700 N•m in the Fiat 500).